fedberry/fedberry/INSTALL.md

 ###Steps:

-1. Download the image and ensure you have not got a corrupted disk image by running sha256sum on the  le and checking it against provided checksums.
+1. Download the image and ensure you have not got a corrupted disk image by running sha256sum on the file and checking it against provided checksums.

   For example: